Item |

 Hunting licenses are valid for 365 days from the date of purchase.
 If you time it correctly, you can apply for two consecutive years on one license.
 You do not need an active hunting license to hunt — just to apply.

 Applicants must be 12 years old by Dec.
-31, 2025 to apply.
+31, 2026, to apply, but must be 12 years old to hunt.

 Hunters born after Dec.
-31, 1965 must have taken an approved hunter’s education course.
+31, 1965, must have taken an approved hunter’s education course.

 Group applications are allowed.
 Up to four applicants can apply together as a group for limited entry elk and antelope.